stark1tty/awesome-PhD/README.md

 - [THE MARKDOWN GUIDE](https://www.markdownguide.org/): The Markdown Guide is a free and open-source reference guide that explains how to use Markdown, the simple and easy-to-use markup language you can use to format virtually any document.

 ##### Python
+- [AWESOME PYTHON](https://awesome-python.com/): A curated list of awesome Python frameworks, libraries, software and resources.
 - [PRACTICAL PYTHON COURSE](https://github.com/dabeaz-course/practical-python): Materials for an instructor-led Python training course for self teaching.
 Students of this course are usually professional scientists, engineers, and programmers who already have experience in at least one other programming language.
 No prior knowledge of Python is required, but knowledge of common programming topics is assumed.
 Most participants find the course challenging--even if they've already been doing a bit of Python programming.
-- [AWESOME PYTHON](https://awesome-python.com/): A curated list of awesome Python frameworks, libraries, software and resources.
+- [WHAT THE F*CK PYTHON?](https://github.com/satwikkansal/wtfpython): Exploring and understanding Python through surprising snippets.

 ##### R
 - [BIG BOOK OF R](https://www.bigbookofr.com/): A massive collection of R resources for both learning and applying concepts.